Impact of the COVID-19 pandemic on tourism: Hungary

 Foreign arrivals fell by 99% year-on-year and domestic tourism fell by 95% year-on-year in April 2020.

+Montenegro

+Montenegro relies on tourism for 25% of its GDP.
+2020 saw a 15.3% fall in GDP as a result of the decline in tourism.

 Serbia

 Foreign arrivals in March 2020 fell by 66% year-on-year.

 Slovenia

 Foreign arrivals in March 2020 fell by 78% year-on-year.

 Spain

 Foreign arrivals in March 2020 fell by 64% year-on-year.
 In May 2021, a report showed that tourism had fallen 76% during the month of March.
 The numbers showed a plummet of 90% considering the time previous to the pandemic of March 2019 but still higher than registered last February 2021.
 The government registered the visit of more than 109,000 French citizens but only 18,000 British citizens during March 2021.

 Oceania

 Australia

 Tourism bodies have suggested that the total economic cost to the sector, as of 11 February 2020, would be A$4.5 billion.
 Casino earnings are expected to fall.
 At least two localities in Australia, Cairns and the Gold Coast, have reported already lost earnings of more than $600 million.

 The Australian Tourism Industry Council (ATIC) called on the Government of Australia for financial support especially in light of the large number of small businesses affected.

 In March, national travel agency Flight Centre has indefinitely closed 100 stores throughout Australia, due to significantly lower demand for travel.
 It also suffered a 75% decline in share price, and announced that 6,000 staff would be made redundant or placed on unpaid leave globally.